 Another of my favorite walking spots is the Schwanheimer Wald with the adjacent Schwanheimer Wiesen.
 And here, too, you can spot comic art.
 In the forest, a stately oak tree has dropped three "monster children."
 These are three huge acorns that children are welcome to climb.
 The "monster children" also make perfect photo subjects!

-Just a few minutes walk away in the Schwanheimer Wiesen, a pollarded willow was found by F.K.
-Waechter into a Struwwelpeter of the special kind transformed.
+Just a few minutes walk away in the Schwanheimer Wiesen, a pollarded willow tree by F.K.
+Waechter transformed into a Struwwelpeter of a special kind.
 Of course, the funny tree is especially beautiful when its crown blossoms in all its glory.
-But even with its trimmed winter hairstyle, the tree is a real eye-catcher!
+But also with its trimmed winter hairstyle the tree is a real eye-catcher!

 I have not yet discovered all the works that are hiding in the GrünGürtel.
 The Barfüßler, for example, I only know from photos, the Sondermann sculpture in the Nordpark Bonames or the Tyrolean animals near the Wäldchestag area as well.
 But the lockdown will last a little longer - enough opportunities for more walks through our beautiful city, to discover new places, which I will introduce to you next time.